inferno986return/python-pcep/Module2.md

 See also: https://www.mathsisfun.com/numbers/division.html

 And finally, division by zero is mathematically undefined.
-Therefore it will throw an error if you try to use zero (`0`) as the divisor.
+Therefore it will throw an error if you try to use zero (`0`) as the divisor:

+`3 / 0`

+`Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+ZeroDivisionError: division by zero`

 ### Variables